 Our Corporate Ethics and Compliance Programs embed a culture of uncompromising integrity and ethical behavior throughout PSE-from our Board of Directors to each employee.
-Our policies and programs set expectations for employee behavior and promote awareness of job-specific ethics and compliance risks.
+Our policies and programs set expectations for employee behavior and promote awareness of jobspecific ethics and compliance risks.

 Our Chief Ethics & Compliance Officer directly advises the Board and oversees our ethics and compliance programs.
-Our Compliance & Ethics Committee provides the oversight necessary to the Chief Ethics & Compliance Officer and senior leadership to 1) monitor and assess the effectiveness of the Company's Compliance & Ethics Program; 2) oversee periodic review and amendment of our corporate policies and 3) review recommendations and provide strategic guidance on how to optimize the quality of ethics activities.
+Our Compliance & Ethics Committee provides the oversight to 1) monitor and assess the effectiveness of the Company's Compliance & Ethics Program; 2) oversee periodic review and amendment of our corporate policies and 3) review recommendations and provide strategic guidance on how to optimize the quality of ethics activities.
+This committee also oversees and provides recommendations for the operation of key operational areas and systems to support our Compliance Council and ensures consistency across programs under the compliance centralized/decentralized model.

 Our Compliance Council is a cross-functional team of compliance program leaders from across the organization, including human resources, generation, gas and electric operations, pipeline safety, privacy and others.
 The Council communicates best practices across PSE business units and develops clear and transparent expectations to maintain a consistent culture of compliance and support the successful implementation of our compliance programs.

-We evaluate compliance performance through our internal audit program.
-Our audit team reports to the Audit Committee chair, reviews procedures and operations to identify improvement opportunities and determines appropriate action plans to address gaps.
-The Committee reviews ethics concerns and policy updates every quarter.
+Our internal audit team is another resource to evaluate compliance performance.
+Our audit team reports to the Board Audit Committee Chair, reviews procedures and operations to identify improvement opportunities and determines appropriate action plans to address gaps.
+The Board Audit Committee reviews ethics concerns and policy updates every quarter.